Cut the cables and charge without wires

 Today, engineers look for semiconductor solutions that overcome a wide range of common wireless power transfer challenges.
 First and foremost, engineers require efficient and easy-to-design transmitter solutions.
 Smart heat management is also essential: it keeps the surface and transmitter at a comfortable temperature and avoids heating the battery of the device that’s charging.
 A small footprint is highly valued especially for devices that are small in size like wearables.
 By fitting your designs with a high power rating you can ensure faster charging speed, which will please consumers

 Having a reliable partner by your side is key to maximizing the performance and consumer appeal of your wireless charging designs.
-At Infineon, we help you master every design challenges with our broad selection of semiconductors and reference designs.
-We enable you to achieve performance comparable to GaN by using mature and reliable Si technology.
-Further, we are currently working on medium voltage GaN solutions and plan to launch them in the next few years.
-They will be of the same maturity level of Si devices with a significant boost in performance.
+At Infineon, we help you master your design challenges with our broad selection of semiconductors, and latest and upcoming reference designs.

 Choose Infineon to benefit from: